Kendal Pinder: Professional career

 For the 1979–80 season, Pinder played in Israel for Hapoel Jerusalem.
-He led the Israeli League in scoring with 586 points.
+He was the Israeli Premier League's top scorer, with a total of 586 points scored.

 Between 1980 and 1983, Pinder performed with the Harlem Globetrotters.

 For the 1984–85 season, Pinder played in Finland for Turun NMKY.
 His 32.8 points per game was second in the Korisliiga, while his 14.8 rebounds per game led the league.

-Pinder moved to Australia in 1985 and played eight straight seasons in the NBL.
-In 1985 and 1986, he played for the Sydney Supersonics.
-In his first season, he was named All-NBL First Team and NBL scoring champion.
+Pinder followed his Turun head coach, Paul Coughter, to the Sydney Supersonics of the Australian National Basketball League (NBL) in 1985.
+He was named to the All-NBL Team and led the league in scoring during his first season.

 In 1987, Pinder joined the Perth Wildcats.
 He was named the Wildcats' Club MVP in 1989 and helped the Wildcats win back-to-back NBL championships in 1990 and 1991.
 His final season with the Wildcats came in 1992.
 He was named in the Wildcats' 30th Anniversary All-Star Team.

 In 1995, Pinder had a five-game stint with the Illawarra Hawks, which marked his final NBL season.

 Personal life

 Pinder has 12 children.
-His son Keanu is also a professional basketball player.
+His son, Keanu, is also a professional basketball player.

+Pinder has cognitive impairment in the frontal lobe and possesses the cognitive level of a 14-year-old.

+Pinder was granted Australian citizenship in 1986; however his citizenship was revoked in 2007.
+Following the cancellation of his Australian citizenship, Pinder was on an ex-citizen visa that enabled him to remain in Australia but did not allow him to return should he leave.
+The Department of Immigration and Border Protection cancelled his visa in 2017, but it was overturned in 2019 by the Administrative Appeals Tribunal despite acknowledgment that Pinder did not pass the character test.
+Pinder's visa was again cancelled in 2024.